Keswick Adventures Blog

 Derwentwater is one of the Lake District's most famous and best loved lakes thanks to its ease of access, position close to the town of Keswick, spectacular views, and activities available.
 It's also the lake where many of our outdoor adventure activities take place, so we're in, on and around it on an almost daily basis!
 So here's our guide to our favourite lake in the Lake District!

-Things to do around Derwentwater
+Things to Do Around Derwentwater

 Watersports